ktrue/WU-History/README.md

 - Do the cache preloading on your site as documented above.
-- please note that I did not write, nor directly support Radmil's wxwugraphs scripts.
+- please note that I did not write, nor directly support Radomir's wxwugraphs scripts.

 ## Sample Month Output (in Saratoga template)